Cubs vs. Nationals Player Props Betting Odds

 |0

-- Bellinger has picked up a hit in five straight games.
-During his last five outings he is batting .316 with a double, a triple, two home runs, two walks and four RBI.

-Bet on player props for Nico Hoerner, Cody Bellinger or other Cubs players with DraftKings Sportsbook.
+Bet on player props for Cody Bellinger, Nico Hoerner or other Cubs players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!